 A. Our drivers have a protective screen that acts as a barrier so don't need to wear a face covering whilst driving.
-If the driver needs to leave their cab to help a customer, they must wear a face covering and face visor.
+If the driver needs to leave their cab to help a customer, they will wear a face covering and face visor.

 Q Are you carrying out additional cleaning on your services?

 A. We already have well-established and rigorous cleaning regimes for our coaches and we’re continuing to enhance the measures we have in place.
-We’ll have more regular cleaning of the main customer touch-points such as hand poles and grab rails with anti-viral products.
+We have more regular cleaning of the main customer touch-points such as hand poles and grab rails with anti-viral products.
 We’re also giving additional cleaning materials such as personal hand sanitiser for frontline employees as well as cleaning supplies.
 Our people will also be issued with regular reminders about hygiene good practice.